- Between 18-80 years of age.

 - Has a Study Partner who, in the investigator’s judgment, is able to provide accurate information as to the subject’s cognitive and functional abilities, and who agrees to provide information at the study visits that require informant input for scale completion.

 What is a secondary prevention trial?

-DIAN-TU-001: A Phase II/III Randomized, Double-Blind, Placebo-Controlled, Cognitive Endpoint, Multicenter Study of Potential Disease Modifying Therapies in Individuals at Risk for and with Dominantly Inherited Alzheimer’s Disease
+DIAN-TU-001: A Phase II/III Multicenter Randomized, Double-Blind, Placebo-Controlled Platform Trial of Potential Disease Modifying Therapies Utilizing Biomarker, Cognitive, and Clinical Endpoints in Dominantly Inherited Alzheimer’s Disease

 Principal Investigator: Randall J. Bateman, MD, the Charles F. and Joanne Knight Distinguished Professor of Neurology at Washington University School of Medicine in St. Louis.

 In 2012, the Dominantly Inherited Alzheimer Network Trials Unit (DIAN-TU) at Washington University in St. Louis launched the first secondary prevention trial for Dominantly Inherited Alzheimer’s Disease (DIAD) families.
 The initial study drug arms tested in the trial were focused on amyloid-based therapies.
 The DIAN-TU is now planning to launch the Tau Next Generation (Tau NexGen) trial which will test three different experimental drugs focused on therapies that target tau tangles.

 This study focuses on individuals who have a genetic likelihood to develop DIAD at a young age, typically in their 30s, 40s, or 50s.
 Although there are differences between DIAD and the more common age-associated sporadic Alzheimer’s disease, the results of this study may have implications for future studies and treatments in sporadic Alzheimer’s disease.
 For additional information, please contact the DIAN Expanded Registry at firstname.lastname@example.org.